MonsteRico/ObsidianNotes/content/Codeninjas Camps/Minecraft Modding/Day 4.md

 ## Break - 15
 ## Free Create - rest of time
 - If more structure is needed or another goal is needed, go through dimensions
-## Dimension
+## Dimension - Can be moved to replace Potion/Paintings instead or if those are done too quick
 - They will need textures for the item used to light the portal and for the portal itself
 - Also will need a block to use for the portal frame, have to make the block mod element if they are making their own
 - Properties
-    - I"d recommend normal world gen
+    - I'd recommend normal world gen
     - Set a main filler block and fluid block
-    - Add any biomes they want to appear in this dimension (could even be the ones theyve made)
+    - Add any biomes they want to appear in this dimension (could even be the ones they've made)
     - Sky/fog color can be changed
     - Whether to allow sleeping or not
     - All the check marks are kind of obvious